LorenzoValente3/Deep-Learning-Models/README.md

 #### Model

-The design implemented here uses an architecture in which a _bottleneck_ in the network is imposed It forces a compressed knowledge representation of the original input data.
+The design implemented here uses an architecture in which a _bottleneck_ in the network is imposed.
+It forces a compressed knowledge representation of the original input data. in this implementation, a compression in its _two-dimensional latent space_ is considered.
 If the absence of structure in the data occurs, i.e. correlations between input features, compression and subsequent reconstruction would be very difficult.
 However, if some sort of structure exists in the data, this structure can be learned and therefore leveraged when forcing the input through the bottleneck.